If you’re reading this, I’m sure it is with two important questions in mind:

-Be aware that this time off will count against his leave time and if he’s in basic training, he will go in the hole.
+Be aware that this time off will count against his leave time; if he’s in basic training, he will go in the hole.
 If you’re like most, you couldn’t care less as long as it means you’ll get to see him.
-I just mention it because we had to skip one of his block leaves to make up for the days.
+I mention it because we had to skip one of his block leaves to make up for the days.

 I was close enough to Ft Benning to be able to drive over and pick up my husband.
-Please keep in mind that this is MY experience and yours could vary depending on which base he is at and who his DS’s are.
+Please remember that this is MY experience, and yours could vary depending on which base he is at and who his DSs are.

 I was so very nervous about seeing him again.
 Would he have changed?
 Would he think I had changed?
 Would things still be the same?
 I felt like I was going on a first date.
 I was excited and giddy with butterflies in my stomach!